mylesmaxie0/mylesmaxie0/README.md

 # Hi, I'm Myles

-Passionate about designing, configuring, and troubleshooting networks.
-I use this GitHub profile to showcase my networking labs, projects, and hands-on work while documenting my continuous learning journey.

-- Focused on Enterprise Networking
-- Interested in Network Security
-- Building hands-on labs with EVE-NG, GNS3, and Cisco CML
-- Currently studying for the CCNA
+A collection of my IT and networking labs, projects, and technical documentation.
+This repository highlights hands-on experience with networking, system administration, virtualization, cybersecurity, and infrastructure technologies

 ## Connect With Me